 Back in college, even though I managed to stick with the same majors (Business & Economics), by the time senior year came around, my peers were already running around in a frenzy sending out their CVs.

 They’ve set up some interviews in hopes to get a spot at the top prestigious firms right out of graduation, yet, I find myself going against the tide.

 I remembered thinking how silly my peers were because almost all of them, with exception of a few, wanted the top jobs due to one thing: great pay.

 While I was unsure as to *what* I’d like to do after graduation, one thing I know for sure – I wanted to matter.
 And I also knew what I do not want: a well-paid but a soul-crushing job.

 I knew that if I wanted to do meaningful work and truly learn, I had a better chance of doing so in a small or medium-sized company.
 So, I ended up accepting a decently-paid job at a marketing firm with a kick-ass boss, a slew of challenging tasks, and fun colleagues.

 Whilst waiting for the job to start in the fall, I visited my family abroad during the summer and took an internship at a boutique executive search (headhunter) firm.

-Long story short, I was offered a managerial position and after much deliberation, I decided to accept it.
-I loved the job and everything that comes with it but after about 2 years, I realized that it wasn’t quite what I wanted to pursue in the long run.
+Long story short, I ended up being offered a managerial position and after much deliberation, I decided to accept it.
+I loved the job and everything that comes with it but within less than 2 years, I realized that it wasn’t quite what I wanted to pursue in the long run.

 “Twenty years from now, you will be more disappointed by the things that you didn’t do than by the things that you did do.
 So throw off the bowlines.
 Sail away from safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover” – Mark Twain.